Yeseh/QlikSense-LCL/README.md

     3. $libname     -  The name of an already existing Qlik Sense content library that serves as the destination.

 Feel free to make suggestions and ask questions!

+## How to use

+1. Download or copy the most recent release from the [/resources/Releases](resources/releases) folder.
+2. Configure the three variables listed above to suit your Qlik Sense server environment.
+3. Test the script by placing some files in the folder and executing the script.
+4. Schedule the execution of the script.
+Ensure the user executing the script has read & update rights on the content library.

+WARNING: The script empties a content library before reuploading.
+It is strongly recommended to create a dedicated content library for the files that need to be hosted.